zacwong2151/tp/docs/DeveloperGuide.md

       1. The list of events should have at least 1 event.
 Otherwise, add in some events using the `ecreate` command.

-      2. Perform `efind n/abc` to get a filtered event list panel (can consist of 0 or more events).
+      2. Performed an event find command (e.g. `efind n/abc`) to get a filtered event list panel (can consist of 0 or more events).

    2. Test case: `elist` <br> Expected: Event list panel displays all events.
 Success message is shown in the result display.